prisma/vim-prisma/README.md

-# Prisma 2 for Vim
+# Prisma support for Vim

-This plugin is provides file detection and syntax highlighting support for [Prisma 2](https://github.com/prisma/prisma2).
+This plugin provides file detection and syntax highlighting support for [Prisma](https://github.com/prisma/prisma) in Vim.

 # Installation

-> I recommend using [Vim plug](https://github.com/junegunn/vim-plug) for installation but this plugin is compatible with other vim package managers
+> We recommend using [Vim plug](https://github.com/junegunn/vim-plug) for installation, but this plugin is compatible with other vim package managers

 ## Using vim-plug

-1. Add `Plug 'pantharshit00/vim-prisma'` to your `.vimrc`
+1. Add `Plug 'prisma/vim-prisma'` to your `.vimrc`
 2. Run `vim +PlugInstall`

 # Screenshot